 Many of us confuse the definition of “joy” to be synonymous with the definition of “happiness.”
 They are, however, two different things.
 Happiness describes the emotions we feel when good things abound.
-It is dependent upon the circumstances, events, and items in our lives.
-Joy is a characteristic of our soul – a quality of our spirit – we either embrace or refuse, whether we realize it, or not.
+It is depends on the circumstances, events, and items in our lives.
+Joy is a characteristic of our soul—a quality of our spirit—we either embrace or refuse, whether or not we realize it.
 Our happiness can be controlled by outside sources.
-Our joy is a result of what we ingest into our hearts and minds.
+Our joy results from what we ingest into our hearts and minds.

 Our scripture today says that the words of God became a joy.
 Jesus told us, as recorded in John’s gospel, that He had spoken these truths so that His joy would be in us, and that our joy may be full (15:11 & 17:13).
-Jesus is the Word made flesh – the Living Word.
-It seems evident from scripture that we cannot know true joy apart from Jesus Christ.
+Jesus is the Word made flesh—the Living Word.
+It seems clear from scripture that we cannot know genuine joy apart from Jesus Christ.

-Many of us search for “things” to bring us fulfillment, whether its people, accomplishments, activities, items… A new pair of shoes would make me happy, but not necessarily create joy.
+Many of us search for “things” to bring us fulfillment, whether it’s people, accomplishments, or activities.
+A new pair of shoes would make me happy, but not necessarily create joy.
 Spending a relaxing, sunshiny day out on a beach would make me very happy, and I would be joyfully praising God for the opportunity!
 However, my joy is not dependent on receiving those shoes or spending the day at the beach.
-Joy, instead, is steadfast – a mainstay – a part of my character – unwavering – not tossed to and fro with every circumstance.
-If my day is filled with struggles and trials and disappointments – I may not be happy, but my joy is not diminished.
+Joy, instead, is steadfast – a part of my character, unwavering – not tossed back and forth with every circumstance.
+If my day is filled with struggles, trials, and disappointments – I may not be happy, but my joy is not diminished.

 Pull up a chair to the banquet table already prepared for you.
-Don’t push away the entrée so lovingly offered – especially for you.
+Don’t push away the entrée so lovingly offered to you.
 Eat the word!
-Seek the Lord where He may be found.
+Seek the Lord and He will be found.
 Delight yourself in His word.
 Study the scriptures.
-Heed the words of our Savior – the Living Word.
+Heed the words of our Savior—the Living Word.
 Cling to His teachings.
-Receive His joy that He has already provided for you.
 Find joy – full joy – and know you, too, have been called by His name!

 Scripture References: Psalm 51:12; Habakkuk 3:18; 1 Thessalonians 2:20; Psalm 119:111